Hackerfleet/hfos-legacy/README.rst

 HFOS - The Hackerfleet Operating System
 =======================================

-    A modern, opensource approach to maritime navigation.
+    A modern, opensource approach to collaboration and maritime navigation.

-    This software package is supposed to run on your ship/car/plane/ufo's board computer.
+    This software package is supposed to run on your home/ship/plane/ufo/*space's board computer.

 *Obligatory Warning*: **Do not use for navigational purposes!**